Defining 'White Noise'

 In 2004 Festa attended another session along with a group of seasoned investigators from Italy, Portugal and the UK.
 They investigators included scientists from various relevant disciplines.
 They too believe that they eliminated the possibility of fraud.

-William O'Neil constructed what he called the Spiricom, his version of a Ghost Box".
+In 1979 the duo constructed what they called the Spiricom, a version of a Ghost Box".
 O'Neil claimed to have received his instructions from a scientist who had died a few years earlier.
 In 1982, O'Neil stated that he was able to conduct conversations with spirits through his device.
 Oneil's specs were provided for free to any who wanted them, but failed to meet the requirements of scientific validity.
 The results he claimed to have achieved could not be duplicated by all who tried.

 In 1901 Anthropologist Waldemar Bogoras used a phonograph to record the chanting and language of Siberian tribes and unexpectedly recorded something quite bizarre.
 While recording a shamans ritual he also recorded voices taht were not present when he had made the recording, or at least they were not perceived by him.